Vercise™ PC and Vercise Gevia™ Deep Brain Stimulator Systems

 Bathing: Patients should exercise reasonable caution when bathing.

-Cell Phones: While interference caused by cell phones is not anticipated, the full effects of interaction with cell phones are unknown at this time.
-Patients should be instructed to avoid placing cell phones directly over the implanted Stimulator.
+Cell Phones and Other Portable RF Communication Devices: While interference caused by cell phones is not anticipated, the full effects of interaction with cell phones are unknown at this time.
+Patients should be instructed that portable RF communications equipment (for example, mobile phones) should be kept a minimum distance of 6 inches (15 cm) from the area of the implanted device.
 If interference does occur, move the cell phone away from the implanted Stimulator or turn off the cell phone.
+If there is a concern or a problem is encountered, patients should contact their healthcare provider.

 Cleaning the Charging Belt or Charging Collar: Do not machine wash the Charging Belt or Charging Collar.